babel/babel/CONTRIBUTING.md

 #### Run a subset of tests

-Use the [Jest CLI `-t` option](https://jestjs.io/docs/cli#--testnamepatternregex) to to run a subset of tests with a name that matches the regex:
+Use the [Jest CLI `-t` option](https://jestjs.io/docs/cli#--testnamepatternregex) to run a subset of tests with a name that matches the regex:

 ```sh
 $ yarn jest -t transformation